-The Federal Government has announced the Canadian Emergency Response Benefit (CERB) will be coming to an end September 27, 2020.
+The Federal Government has announced the Canadian Emergency Response Benefit (CERB) has ended, with the last period covering up to September 27, 2020.
 But what does this mean for the 4.5 million Canadians currently on CERB?
 See below the proposed new benefits and qualifications for Employment Insurance (EI):

 Employment Insurance (EI)

 For those who qualify for EI and have been receiving CERB from Service Canada, they will be automatically transitioned into EI benefits once CERB ends.

 For those who qualify for EI and have been receiving CERB from CRA, they will need to apply through Service Canada.